Germany: 3 alleged ISIS members arrested

 One of the accused, a 17-year-old that CNN is not naming, joined ISIS at the end of September 2015 in Raqqa, the terror organization's de facto capital in Syria.
 He is suspected of receiving training there, including the handling of weapons and explosives.
 In October 2015, the three accused pledged to go to Europe, the prosecutor's office alleges.

 They were given passports provided by ISIS and received thousands of US dollars as well as mobile phones.

-The three came to Germany via Turkey and Greece, the office said.
+The suspect who claimed he had links to the network behind the August 2015 train attack also had contacts in the Netherlands, including some who offered help with logistics, the source said without elaborating.

+Details about that suspect's alleged links to people behind the train attack weren't immediately available.

 ISIS at large